ahupowerdns/protocol-camel/README.md

 ## How you can help
 In various ways:

- * The source file [dns-rfcs.js] is known to not list all DNS relevant RFCs
+ * The source file [dns-rfcs.json] is known to not list all DNS relevant RFCs
- * The output is pretty ugly, CSS help is welcome!
- * There is no infrastructure yet to track drafts
+ * Check if your favorite RFCs are listed in the right categories

 ## Sources